The Best National Parks in Sri Lanka for…

-We explore the best national parks in Sri Lanka, their most beautiful features and when and where the most famous animals in the country can be seen
+We explore the best national parks in Sri Lanka, their most beautiful features and when and where to see the country's most famous animals

-For a relatively small nation, Sri Lanka has a wealth of wild animals in his 26 national parks.
-If you consider that the United Kingdom (which is almost four times as large) has 15 national parks, this is a huge number for such a small nation.
-In addition to his parks, Sri Lanka has numerous nature reserves and protected areas.
+For a relatively small nation, Sri Lanka has an abundance of wildlife in its 26 national parks.
+Considering that the UK (which is almost four times the size) has 15 national parks, this is a huge number for such a small nation.
+In addition to its parks, Sri Lanka has numerous nature reserves and protected areas.

-There are good reasons to protect so much of his country.
-Sri Lanka is the home of great populations of elephants, leopards, crocodiles and primates, which makes it one of the best travel destinations for animal observations in South Asia.
+There are good reasons for protecting so much of one's land.
+Sri Lanka is home to large populations of elephants, leopards, crocodiles and primates, making it one of the best wildlife viewing destinations in South Asia.

-Sri Lanka is also one of the classic bird observation destinations of Asia.
-The species include colorful kingfishers, bee eater and of course extravagant Srilankic peacocks.
-There are countless game observation and safari options for everyone, from committed naturalists to interested laypersons.
+Sri Lanka is also one of Asia's classic bird watching destinations.
+Species include colorful kingfishers, bee-eaters and of course flamboyant Sri Lankan peacocks.
+There are countless wildlife viewing and safari options for everyone, from the dedicated naturalist to the interested layperson.

-We spent a month in the country to explore the best protected areas of Sri Lanka.
+We spent a month in the country exploring Sri Lanka's best protected areas.
 Here are the best national parks in Sri Lanka, depending on what you want to see.

-yala has one of the highest leopard densities in the world.
-It consists of five blocks, with Block 1 being the home of an estimated 25 leopards alone.
-Yala recorded 350,000 visitors in 2013 and the numbers continue to increase, which makes Sri Lanka's most popular national park.
+Yala has one of the highest leopard densities in the world.
+It consists of five blocks, with Block 1 alone being home to an estimated 25 leopards.
+Yala received 350,000 visitors in 2013 and the numbers continue to rise, making it Sri Lanka's most popular national park.

 Wilpattu National Park

-This is Sri Lanka's largest national park and the second best for the observation of leopards.
-The number of visitors remains low, which ensures a deeply personal safari experience.
-However, animals are Scheuer here and the dense forest makes it much more difficult to discover leopards than in Yala.
+This is Sri Lanka's largest national park and the second best for leopard spotting.
+Visitor numbers remain low, making for a deeply personal safari experience.
+However, animals are more shy here and the dense forest makes spotting leopards much more difficult than in Yala.

 Accommodation: Mahoora Tented Safari Camp – Wilpattu

-leopards can be seen in all of these national parks, but it is much more difficult than in Yala.
-Gal Oya is flawless, untouched and is rarely visited while Kaudulla's main attraction are the elephants.
-It is even less common to view leopards in Wasgamuwa, but there have been sightings in recent years.
-You need patience, perseverance and time to catch a look at a leopard in one of these national parks.
+Leopards can be spotted in all of these national parks, but it is much more difficult than in Yala.
+Gal Oya is pristine, untouched and rarely visited, while Kaudulla's main attraction is the elephants.
+It is even rarer to spot leopards in Wasgamuwa, but there have been sightings in recent years.
+You need patience, perseverance and time to catch a glimpse of a leopard in one of these national parks.

 Udawalawe National Park

-Udawalawe is probably better for elephant observation than many of the more famous East African national parks.
-There are over 250 permanent elephants in the park, of which dozens of the open, savanna -like meadows are easy to see in the park.
+For elephant viewing alone, Udawalawe is arguably better than many of the more famous East African national parks.
+There are over 250 permanent resident elephants in the park, dozens of which are easy to spot thanks to the park's open, savannah-like grasslands.
 Udawalawe is by far the best national park in Sri Lanka for elephants.

 Accommodation: Ruhunu Safari Camping